-Five Year B.S. to M.S.
+B.S. to M.S.
 Option

 The B.S. to M.S. option in Sport Management is available to qualified students who meet the criteria for selection to and continued enrollment in this program.
-(See specific requirements for "full acceptance" to the B.S. to M.S. option and detailed program description later in this section).
+(See specific requirements for acceptance to the B.S. to M.S. option and detailed program description later in this section).
 Further information is available from one's academic advisor or the program coordinator.
-Along with other published requirements, the student must have a 3.0 cumulative Barry GPA and a 2.75 average GPA in all SES & major courses attempted, including courses for the Business minor.
+Along with other published requirements, the student must have a 3.0 or better cumulative and are in Good Standing within the program.